SModelS/smodels/docs/manual/source/Installation.rst

    Be aware that the example files and the |parameters| discussed in the manual will also be located in your default system or user directory.
-Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below).
+Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below). pip will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino).
+However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly.
    This installation method is best suited for experienced python users.